National Institute of Ocean Technology: Marine Sensor System

 Marine Sensor Systems group was established in September 2005 to cater to the mandate of NIOT to develop and demonstrate technologies for oceans.
 Since then group has been concentrating on the development of different types of underwater sensor systems apart from electronic support given to the other groups in NIOT.
 Most of the underwater systems are acoustic based systems with underwater electronics.
 The group's activities have attracted several industries.

 Needs of NIOT are unique and all the requirements could not be met with the facilities available at NIOT earlier.
 Now, facilities to qualify electronics under different conditions of underwater operation have been established like, EMI/EMC analyzer, Helium Leak detector, Environment testing systems, Corrosion Chamber and Shock & Vibration testing chamber, under a single umbrella.

 Marine Biotechnology

 In order to develop agriculture and tourism, and to study the natural marine resources of the island groups, the Island Development Authority (IDA) was established under the chairmanship of Rajiv Gandhi, the then prime minister of India in the year of 1986.
 The IDA enlisted the then Department of Ocean Development (DOD), presently Ministry of Earth Sciences, as one of the implementing agencies for carrying out activities that will recuperate the socio-economic status of the island community.
 Based on the suggestions made by the IDA, the DOD took up several ocean related activities relevant to the Andaman and Nicobar Islands, Lakshadweep and the Gulf of Mannar group of Islands in order to bring in socio-economic benefits to the island communities.

-Ocean Acoustics and Modelling

-The Ocean Acoustics group was formed in the 11th plan period with the aim to focus on research and development in underwater acoustics as most of the applications in the oceans rely on acoustics.
-Research and Development activities in the following key areas have been taken up.

-Three major in-house projects and few inter institutional projects are in progress.
-A fully automated ambient noise measurement system developed by the group is being utilized for collecting time series measurements in Indian shallow waters.
-The group also maintains an NABL (National Accreditation Board for Testing and Calibration Laboratories) accredited Acoustic Test Facility for testing and calibration of underwater acoustic transducers that caters to the needs of internal groups and external institutions/organizations.